Skip to content

 devils-leap

-Here is a photo of Ronald and Violet Stewart sitting at Devil’s Leap near Grouse Mountain in the 1930s or ‘40s.
-The Stewarts, who lived near the Delbrook area of North Vancouver, were keen outdoorspeople.
+Here is a photo taken by Violet Stewart of an unnamed couple sitting at Devil’s Leap near Grouse Mountain in the 1930s or ‘40s.
+Violet and her husband Ronald, who lived near the Delbrook area of North Vancouver, were keen outdoorspeople.

 Devil’s Leap was a well-known viewpoint, also known as Daredevil’s Leap.
 In 1926, a large dead tree was blasted off the side of the cliff to provide a better view.